peaceiris/fromxt.github.io/content/post/some_useful_webs.md

 19. [ArXiv](https://arxiv.org/) - An open archive for scholarly articles in the fields of physics, mathematics, computer science.
 20. [DevDocs](https://devdocs.io/) - DevDocs combines multiple API documentations in a fast, organized, and searchable interface.
 21. [Podder](https://podder.app)- Podder is a simple podcast player for both desktop and phones.
-22. [An Overview of Cryptography](https://www.garykessler.net/library/crypto.html) - An Overview of Cryptography